marcvidalbadia/pupil-ROE-removal/README.md

 ![Fig. 1](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/P3.png)
 <sub>Fig. 1.
 Comparative analysis of imputation methods on smooth data.
-Comparison of interpolation and stochastic model-based methods on an artificially removed segment.
+The example uses a longer missing segment on a low-noise signal, in contrast to the higher variability typically observed in portable eye-tracking recordings.
 Linear interpolation (red) fails to capture the underlying curvature, while spline interpolation (purple) introduces smooth but biased trajectories.
 Model-based approaches better recover the signal dynamics, with Kalman filtering (green) providing the most stable reconstruction in this example.
 The Gaussian model (blue) captures variability but introduces additional noise.
 In this case, data was recorded with EyeLink 1000 and downsampled at 30 Hz.</sub>

 ![Fig. 2](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/P1.jpg)